iharshchauhan/harshc/content/about/index.md

 description: "About Harsh Chauhan"
 ---

-A dynamic and visionary **Product & Growth Generalist** with over five years of hands-on expertise, I, Harsh, specialize in the meticulous craft of scaling innovative products within the vibrant industries of **SaaS**, **e-commerce**, **Artificial Intelligence**, **Space Tech** and the nascent **Web3** sector.
-My enriched professional journey is a testament to my deep-seated knowledge in driving multi-channel product development and marketing strategies that spark **user engagement, enhance brand visibility, and bolster sustainable growth.**
+Hi, I’m Harsh, your friendly neighbourhood Product & Growth Generalist with 5+ years of juggling **SaaS, e-commerce, AI, Space Tech, and Web3** *(if it’s futuristic, I’m into it)*.
+I eat data for breakfast, and nope, my favorite app isn’t Instagram or Twitter—it’s ChatGPT. *I'm basically Jon Snow—I know nothing… except how to get shit done!
+Even if I have no clue what’s going on, give me a minute, and I’ll figure it out.*
+<br>I specialize in scaling innovative products faster than you can say 'disrupt the market.' <br/>

+**My journey?** A wild ride through multi-channel product dev, marketing magic, and just enough chaos to keep things fun.

-*I'm always left spellbound by the remarkable talent out there and the amazing innovations people come up with.
-If our paths have crossed, rest assured, I've probably taken a tour of your website and thought to myself, 'Now that's some top-notch work!'
-And, yes, I'm forever on the lookout to expand my library – my reading list is forever growing.*
+*I'm constantly blown away by the insane talent out there and the genius innovations people come up with.
+If our paths have crossed, there's a 99% chance I’ve stalked your website and thought, 'Whoa, now that's some next-level stuff!'
+And, yep, my reading list is like a black hole: it keeps expanding, and there's no escape.
+But hey, I’m always down to add more to the pile!*

-*I dream of making a TON of money with computers and then possibly never touching a computer ever again, hehe jk.
-I prefer cold days, drink tea & listen to music every day.*
+***I dream of making a TON of money with computers and then, maybe, never touching one again… just kidding (or am I?).
+I’m all about cold days, a hot cup of coffee, and music on repeat.
+Oh, and when I'm not plotting my tech empire, you'll find me deep into movies, soaking up nature, or overanalyzing human behaviour like it’s my side gig.
+Basically, I'm into the good stuff in life, with or without a computer!***

 Throughout my journey, I've had the privilege of being involved in various endeavours, offering my contributions in diverse capacities. *Some highlights of my involvements include*: